General Liability Insurance

 Intentional acts or wrongdoing

-To protect against these risks, you may need additional coverages like Workers’ Compensation, Professional Liability (E&O), or a Business Owner’s Policy (BOP).
+Depending on your business, you may need additional coverage such as Workers’ Compensation, Professional Liability (E&O), or a Business Owner’s Policy (BOP) to fully protect your operations.